| Recoil

 that require some listenings before showing their arrangements

+and even more subtle details.
 After I contacted Joe, I listened to most of the music that

 I had already recorded and I isolated "Killing Ground"